learn-co-curriculum/phase-3-ruby-oo-basics-instance-methods-lab/README.md

 get larger, it also becomes easier to manage your code if you know each file contains _one_ class.
 Keeping to these conventions makes it easier in the future to go back and read code you've previously written.

+## Conclusion

+With all tests passing, you have successfully written multiple instance methods and _two_ different classes!

+The ability to define methods and behaviors in our classes for our instances makes Ruby classes behave not just as factories, capable of instantiating new individual instances, but also as a blueprint, defining what those instances can do.